2 Diagnostic horizons and other differentiae

 A peaty topsoil is 10 cm or more thick and is saturated for 30 or more consecutive days in most years (unless it is artificially drained), and has EITHER

-In some subgroups a peaty topsoil may be buried by a surface mantle of new material of up to 60 cm in thickness.
+In some subgroups a peaty topsoil may be buried by a surface layer of new material of up to 60 cm in thickness.

 Perch-Gley Features